-We sponsor a defined contribution (401(k)) plan, a frozen defined benefit pension plan and other unfunded postretirement plans.
+We sponsor a defined contribution (401(k)) plan, a frozen defined benefit pension plan and other unfunded post-retirement plans.
 The defined benefit pension and post-retirement plans require an actuarial valuation to determine plan obligations, and related periodic costs.
 Plan valuations require economic assumptions, including expected rates of return on plan assets, discount rates to value plan obligations and employee demographic assumptions including mortality rates.
+For the fiscal year ended January 3, 2015, revised mortality tables were used, and these revised tables reflected increased life expectancies for most all demographics.
 The actuarial assumptions used may differ materially from actual results due to changing market and economic conditions.
 Actual results that differ from the actuarial assumptions are reflected as unrecognized gains and losses.
 Unrecognized gains and losses that exceed 10% of the greater of the plan's projected benefit obligations or market value of assets are amortized to earnings over the estimated service life of the remaining plan participants.